 - More expensive isn't always better.
 Make your decision based on your needs, not by price.

-- Check that battery life.
-1.5 hours is typical so don't settle for less.
+- Check that battery life.1 hour is typical, so don't settle for less.

 - Auto-scheduling is a great feature.
 This will allow the robot vaccum to clean while you're not home.

 - If you care about cleaning time, consider speed controls.
 Some robots will clean more quickly than others.

 Why Do You Even Need A Robot Vacuum?

 Not everyone needs a robot vacuum.
 Truth is, traditional vacuums generally work better than robot vacuums, which can get caught up on certain items in your house, don't have as large a canister for holding dirt, and might not have the same suction power as traditional models.

 However, higher-end robot vacuums can, in some circumstances, deliver even better suction performance than traditional models.
 What's more, they deliver the kind of convenience you simply won't find in traditional devices.
 You don't need to follow your robot vacuum around.
 Instead, you can be productive while it's cleaning your house.
 That alone makes robot vacuums worth the price.

 When you're ready to buy a robot vacuum, you'll need to first consider how big your house is.
 Some vacuums are designed for apartments and therefore don't have the ability on a single charge to roam around your big house and clean it up.
 Others, such as the Samsung Powerbot R7070, can cruise around 2,000 square feet with ease and you won't need to worry about their battery lives.
 Your robot vacuum choice, then, will depend in large part on the size of your home.
 So be sure to have your square footage ready.

 You'll also want to consider the size of the robot vacuum itself if you want it to clean up underneath your furniture.
 Robot vacuums taller than 4-5 inches, such as the Dyson 360Eye, for example, won't be able to get those dust bunnies gathering under your dresser or bed.